 Fabaceae (Pea Family)

 USDA Symbol: ACTO

 Huisachillo is commonly considered a shrubby version of Huisache.
-It is found on limestone soils in the Rio Grande Plains, where it can grow into a tree of 15 to 20 feet, and in the southern edge of the Edwards Plateau.
-Huisachillo tolerates more cold than the taller Huisache.
-Its seed pod is 21/2 to 3 long and is covered with downy hairs, while that of Huisache is glabrous, shorter, and much more woody and rounded.
+It has a broad range, found from southern Texas and southern Florida in the north, down through the Caribbean, Mexico, and Central America to northern South America.
+In Texas, it is found on limestone soils in the Rio Grande Plains, where it can grow into a tree of 15 to 20 feet, and on the southern edge of the Edwards Plateau.
+Huisachillo tolerates more cold than the taller Huisache (Acacia farnesiana).
+Its seed pod is 2 1/2 to 3 inches long and is covered with downy hairs, while that of Huisache is glabrous, shorter, and much more woody and rounded.

 No images of this plant

 Leaf Arrangement: Alternate

 Bloom Time: Mar , Apr , May

 DistributionUSA: FL , TX